Alleged Boston Mob Boss Arrested

 INA JAFFE: The pictures showed Bulger's girlfriend, Catherine Greig.
 She's 60 years old, so the FBI ran this public service announcement during afternoon programs, like "The View" and "Regis and Kelly," that are popular with older women who might have interacted with her.

-Mr. RICHARD DESLAURIERS (Boston FBI): Agents and other taskforce members lured Mr. Bulger out of his apartment.
+RICHARD DESLAURIERS: Agents and other taskforce members lured Mr. Bulger out of his apartment.
 Agents determined that the individual was in fact Mr. Bulger.
 He was placed under arrest without incident.
 Agents then went back into the apartment and arrested Ms. Greig without incident.

 JAFFE: Agents also searched their apartment and found a variety of weapons and a substantial amount of cash.
 The United States attorney for Massachusetts, Carmen Ortiz, says Bulger is facing multiple charges.

-Ms. CARMEN ORTIZ (U.S. Attorney for Massachusetts): Including extortion, money laundering, RICO conspiracy and RICO murders related to 19 individuals.
+CARMEN ORTIZ: Including extortion, money laundering, RICO conspiracy and RICO murders related to 19 individuals.

 JAFFE: Maybe if Baker had told them that Jack Nicholson played a character based on Bulger in the movie "The Departed" it would have rung a bell.
 But growing up in South Boston, Baker feels like he was always aware of Whitey Bulger.
 He was once seen as a folk hero in the neighborhood.
 But Baker says that's not the case anymore.